 I am reminded of the AT&T commercial depicting the announcement of a Taco Tuesday, in which an employee receives an invitation hours after the event has started.

-Except the delay in US investment shows a lack of respect for the talents and abundance of labor and entrepreneurs that we continue to see across Africa.
+Except the delay in U.S. investment shows a lack of respect for the talent and abundance of labor and entrepreneurship that we continue to see across Africa.

 If the premise of fostering diplomatic relations with Iran and Cuba is that it will somewhere foster democracy, improve human rights and connect to a globalizing world, then this strategy ought to be used in Africa as well.
 Yes, there are issues of political instability, corruption and human rights.
 To improve these issues, our strategy should not be to reduce economic development and partnership in Africa.
 When we engage with Africa through economics, it opens the door for other issues to be solved.